jbu313mlb92ome8w/Traxxas_LEDs/README.md

 ## Hardware
 - LED controller is Teensy 4.0
 - Traxxas 6533 reciever, stock for X-Maxx
 - Traxxas 6530 transmitter, upgrade for X-Maxx.
-Stock 6528 will NOT work for this.
+Stock 6528 will NOT work for this, not enough channels.